Accreditation of Neurophysiology Training

 EEG Training

-EEG Accreditation application process
+EEG Accreditation Application Information

 EEG Applications MUST include the following attachments.

-4. Results of ASEPA exam (Scoring Report) or equivalent
+5. Results of ASEPA exam (Scoring Report)

 EEG Exam

-If you are eligible and would like to sit the exam please complete the application form above and forward to eeg.emg@anzan.org.au
+If you are eligible and would like to sit the exam please complete the application form above and forward to eeg.emg@anzan.org.au (deadline to be advised).

 NCS/EMG Training

-Applications - EMG Accreditation
+EMG Accreditation Application Information

-EMG Applications MUST include the following attachments.
+EMG Applications MUST include the following attachments: